JohT/code-graph-analysis-pipeline/domains/node-embeddings/README.md

 This domain covers:

 - **Node Embedding Generation**: Computes fixed-length vector representations of code units using three GDS algorithms — FastRP, HashGNN, Node2Vec.
+Supports Java artifacts, packages, types, TypeScript modules, and SCIP types.
 GraphSAGE queries are present in `queries/node-embeddings/` and may be wired in a future iteration.
 - **UMAP Visualisation**: Reduces embedding vectors to 2D via UMAP and generates scatter plots coloured by Leiden community (when available) or PageRank (fallback).
 - **Interactive Exploration**: Jupyter notebooks for exploring embeddings and tuning UMAP parameters interactively.